SFULibrary/islandora_context/CONTRIBUTING.md

     2. Comment on the issue with your plan for implementing the enhancement.
 Explain what pieces of the codebase you are going to touch and how everything is going to fit together.
     3. The Islandora Context maintainers will work with you on the design to make sure you are on the right track.
     4. Implement your issue, create a pull request (see below), and iterate from there.
-    5. Please run `drush dcs --extensions=inc` and `drush coder-review --reviews=production,security,style,i18n,potx,sniffer islandora_datastream_crud` before committing to your branch.
+    5. Please run `drush dcs --extensions=inc` and `drush coder-review --reviews=production,security,style,i18n,potx,sniffer islandora_context` before committing to your branch.

 #### Issue / Topic Branches